eliocamp/metR/README.md

 [![CRAN
 status](http://www.r-pkg.org/badges/version/metR)](https://cran.r-project.org/package=metR)

-meteR packages several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
+metR packages several functions and utilities that make R better for handling meteorological data in the tidy data paradigm.
 It started mostly sa a packaging of assorted wrapers and tricks that I wrote for my day to day work as a researcher in atmospheric sciences.
 Since then, it